 We try to use olive oil while cooking, whenever possible, because of it's healthy profile.

-Use regular olive oil for this Brussels sprouts recipe if you have it since it has a higher smoke point than extra virgin olive oil and will allow you to get a hotter sear on the cut edges of these sprouts.
+Use regular olive oil if you have it since it has a higher smoke point than extra virgin olive oil.
+This will allow you to get a hotter sear on the cut edges of these sprouts.

-Start by slicing the Brussels sprouts in half, top to bottom.
-Next, you’re going to heat the olive oil in a frying pan until it simmers.
+Start by slicing these in half, top to bottom.
+Next, you're going to heat the olive oil in a frying pan until it simmers.

-In a single layer, place the Brussels sprouts cut side down in the hot oil and add the garlic and salt and pepper.
+In a single layer, place them cut side down in the hot oil and add the garlic and salt and pepper.

-You want to allow the sprouts to be brown on the bottoms by leaving them undisturbed until they have a nicely seared finish,
+You want to allow them to be brown on the bottoms by leaving them undisturbed until they have a nicely seared finish.

-You’re going to finish roasting these Brussels sprouts in a 400° oven, for about 10 or 15 minutes.
+You're going to finish roasting these in a 400° oven, for about 10 or 15 minutes.

 Shake the pan a bit, every five minutes or so to help ensure an even roasting process and keep an eye on the sprouts because oven temperatures can vary.

-As with all recipes, make this easy Brussels sprouts recipe your own.
+As with all recipes, make this easy side dish your own.
 Adjust the amounts of salt and pepper to your taste and the same hold true for the garlic.

-For some delicious variations for this Brussels sprouts recipe, consider adding some chopped pancetta or some chopped bacon.
+For some delicious variations for this recipe, consider adding some chopped pancetta or some chopped bacon.
 Either will lend a nice flavor to this easy side dish.